DevTeamSCH/libanimeditor/CONTRIBUTING.md

 7. And lastly, the **lines** should be maximum **80 columns long**.

 ### Commit messages
+Write the title of the commit message in ***imperative***.

 Commit messages should help others understand the reasons and the contents of your change.
-You should write a short message in imperative.